 RAW PASTA – Written by Maya Macdonald & directed by Jaclyn Biskup of The Mill.
 In a weeklong “Facing Toxic Masculinity” intensive Sam is desperate to come out of it as less of a douchebag.
 August 7 – 10

 Some 300 new musicals have premiered at this festival (originally named the New York Musical Theater Festival) since 2004, including “Next to Normal,” “Altar Boyz” and “title of show”

-This year’s festival runs July 8 to August 4, and features a dozen full productions, including Till, a musical telling the true story of Mamie Till and her son Emmett, a black teenager who in 1955 was murdered for looking at a white girl.
+This year’s festival runs July 8 to August 4, and features ten full productions, including Till, a musical telling the true story of Mamie Till and her son Emmett, a black teenager who in 1955 was murdered for looking at a white girl.
 There are also ten staged readings and six concerts.

 In its third year, the festival will present eight productions and four (free) staged readings by “early-career artists” from July 10th to August 3rd at Paradise Factory.
 Among the productions are four workshops riffing on well-known works of art or artists — “A Doll’s House: A New Opera”;

 “Hootenanny Twelfth Night”; “Walt Whitman BodyJolt™” (“an audience participatory exercise class led by Walt Whitman”); and “Stone” (“a collaborative play inspired by Leslie Feinberg’s novel Stone Butch Blues”)